PRESS ON THE BOSWELLSISTERS CENTENNIAL

 Junior Miss link drew Sutherland to sing with Stolen Sweets

 Listen to The Sweets

-By KATHY GRAY of The Dalles Chronicle
+of The Dalles Chronicle

 Erin Sutherland is nursing an unfortunate case of laryngitis, standing out from her black-clad band sisters in a bright red, satin dress, but mostly sticking to the backup harmonies at Saturday night’s concert at the Civic Auditorium.
 It’s not the ideal scenario for The Dalles native’s homecoming, her second with the vocal jazz group The Stolen Sweets.
 But every once in a while her smoky alto shines through, among the smooth voices, rapid and complex harmonies and sharp yet airy arrangements.

 A 1993 The Dalles High grad, Sutherland has been performing with the Sweets for several years now, starting with performances in the Portland area and branching out around the Northwest and California.

 The group bases its performances on the 1920s and 1930s vocal jazz of the renowned Boswell Sisters and, earlier this year, made a pilgrimage to New Orleans, the Boswell Sisters’ home town, as one of five bands to perform at the Boswell Sisters Centennial.

 “We were a little scared,” Sutherland said.
 “We’re not purists and we don’t do the same instruments.”